 But if I had disrespected them or insulted them then I would have denied them that honorable and ‘easy face saving exit’.
 A lot about real world self-defense is about giving yourself more and even ‘new’ ‘options’ (through training physical and mentally) but it is also about “knowing the ways of the enemy’ not closing off options in a crisis too.

 Younger men often lack this ability to restrain themselves from leaving the opposition a face-saving exit.
-They might be able to talk the other guy out of throwing the first punch but as soon as he makes a move to leave, they can’t help themselves and shout out “Pussy!” or “Bitch!” or the ever popular “I own your ass!”
+They might be able to talk the other guy out of throwing the first punch but as soon as he makes a move to leave, they can’t help themselves and shout out “Pussy!” or “Bitch!”
 Which leaves the retreating party little other option but to “save his honor” by taking a swing anyway.
 Even if he gets his ass kicked, everybody will still know “he’s a man”.

 Here’s the thing: maybe he gets his ass kicked, maybe it’s the name caller who gets beat up.
 Violence is a tricky and unpredictable thing, so you can never be sure if it will go your way or not.
-Which is why it’s stupid to make somebody who is already backing away from you lose face: you are only maneuvering him into a position where he sees no other option but to attack.
-The really stupid things is: up until that point: you were winning!
-He was backing up, he was leaving, the fight was avoided.
-It.
-Was.
-Over.
+This is why it’s stupid to make somebody who is already backing away from you lose face: you only maneuver him into a position where he sees no other option but to attack.
+The worst part: up until that point: you were winning!
+He was backing up, he was leaving, and the fight was avoided.

 All that to say this: you can do everything right and then get carried away by your own success at de-escalating somebody who is in your face.
 So an additional safety tip is:

 As long as they’re backing up and leaving, don’t respond to anything they say.
 Let them leave, let them save face.
 Keep your mouth shut until they’re gone.